 The family is the center of Peruvian life, with close-knit members relying on each other for emotional, financial, and social support.
-Marrying and starting a family remain a priority for most young adults.
+Marrying and starting a family remain a priority for most young adults urban areas.
+Although electricity is widely available, some low-income homes have no drinking water access.
+During droughts, municipalities often ration water.
+Few homes and offices have central heating and AC systems.
+In the Andes region, many dwellings rely on wood stoves or gas heaters for warmth during the winter.